 How to Clean Cedar Siding in 4 Easy Steps - Cedar Siding Maintenance

 Learn how to clean and prep cedar siding using oxygen bleach and oxalic acid (always follow manufactures recommended instructions, this is a guide only).
+This is a great read if you're looking to learn how to prevent mold from forming on your cedar siding.
 If you’re looking to buy cedar siding but first want to learn about cedar siding maintenance so that you can better understand the cedar siding pros and cons, read on, because understanding how to maintain cedar siding is an important part of the equation!

 We recommend that you follow these four steps to clean and prep your cedar siding.

 The first thing to do is to remove any dirt or organic material from your cedar siding.
 Use either a pump sprayer or a power washer for this.
 If you use a power washer, use a nozzle that hits the full width of the wood siding board, so the pressure is diffused.

 Hold the power washer no less than 6 inches and at an angle no fewer than 15 degrees so that you will not be creating pockmarks on the wood siding.

 WARNING: When using a power washer, having the pressure up too high has caused more wood to be ruined beyond the point of repair than any other single thing I have seen in my career.
 If you’re going to pressure wash you have to be extremely careful of the pressure itself.
 The pressure level used must be significantly lower on wood siding.

 Next, apply Oxygen Bleach to your exterior cedar siding to neutralize the organic material.
 I recommend the brand STAIN SOLVER for two reasons.
 It has the most active ingredients and also is 100% made in the USA.
 Other brands made overseas use quite several filler ingredients that don't do anything needed.